ciaranoceallaigh96/gwas_tutorial/Lab_1_Demonstrator_Guide.md

 - [ ] **Lab Task 4: Create two new objects from genotype_matrix, one for cases and one for controls.
 (You may need to consult lecture slides)**

-Answer: You should have 53 cases and 54 controls.
+Answer: You should have 53 cases and 54 controls. (one individual has missing phenotype information which is marked by -9 if anyone is aking).

 controls <- genetic_matrix_5[genetic_matrix_5$PHENOTYPE == 1, ]